noman2002/JustAnimated/README.md

 # JustAnimated
-a webpage containing bSIC animation effects
+a webpage containing basic animation effects
 #
 #### Just a single animated webpage with some motivational words.